renuo/lightning-talks/corsidia_performance/presentation.md

 # Take Home Message(s)

-> why the hell did you tell us about this story?
+> why did you tell us about this story?

 ---